u16052642/thrive_erp_documentation/documentation-16.0/content/applications/websites/livechat.rst

    .. image:: livechat/menu-bar.png
       :align: center
-      :alt: View of the menu bar in Odoo emphasizing the conversations icon.
+      :alt: View of the menu bar in Thrive Bureau ERP emphasizing the conversations icon.

 Live chat conversations can also be viewed by navigating to :menuselection:`Dashboard --> Discuss`.
 New conversations will appear in bold under the :guilabel:`LIVECHAT` heading along the left panel.

 .. image:: livechat/managing-chat-responses.png
    :align: center
-   :alt: View of the discuss application with a message sent through live chat in Odoo.
+   :alt: View of the discuss application with a message sent through live chat in Thrive Bureau ERP.

 Click on a conversation in the left panel to select it.
 This will open the conversation.
 From this view, an operator can participate in the chat the same as they would in the normal chat window.